PHARMACEUTICAL IP

 • 1st June 2023

+This post is based on a previous article on IPKat.
 The US Supreme Court recently ruled in the high profile Amgen versus Sanofi patent dispute.
 Agreeing with the Federal Circuit (No. 20-1074, Fed.
 Cir.
 2021), the Supreme Court found Amgen’s function and epitope defined PCSK9 antibody patents to lack enablement (Amgen Inc v Sanofi, No. 21-757).
-The US Supreme Court was keen to stress that its reasoning did…
+The US…

 View more Insights